Beat the Heat: Essential Tips for Hiking in Arizona and Southern Utah

 Plan Your Route

 If you are without a guide, choose trails that offer shade and have water sources if possible.
 Study the map, read reviews, and check for any recent changes in trail conditions.
 Knowing your route and having a plan can prevent unexpected delays that could expose you to the heat longer than planned.
+If you prefer guided trips with expert planning and shade breaks built in, consider our Grand Canyon basecamp adventure for a safe and unforgettable desert experience.

 Emergency Kit